Gehlot gets Governor snub again over demand for assembly session

 Jaipur, July 29: Rajasthan Governor, Kalraj Mishra has sent back Chief Minister, Ashok Gehlot's proposal demanding an assembly session again.

-The Governor returned the file with the comment that a 21 day notice is necessary to call an assembly session.
+The Governor returned the file with the comment that a 21-day notice is necessary to call an assembly session.

 Gehlot sent a third proposal to Mishra on Tuesday seeking an assembly session from July 31.
 During the Cabinet meeting held on Tuesday, the points raised by the Governor were discussed.
 The Cabinet said that it was sticking to its decision for holding the session from July 31 onwards.